Hawking radiation: black hole vs de Sitter: Entropy of cosmological horizon in de Sitter (d+1)-spacetime

+In Sec. \ref{TwoComponents}, we considered the local thermodynamics of de Sitter with the Gibbs-Duhem relation in Eq.(\ref{GibbsDuhem}).
+Now let us consider the thermodynamics of the Hubble volume $V_H$ -- the part of the de Sitter space inside the cosmological horizon.
+Since $V_H$ depends on temperature, the first law of thermodynamics must include the pressure term.
+For the thermal gravitational component of the de Sitter thermodynamics, with $T=T_{\rm dS}$, $P=P_{\cal R}$, $E_H=\epsilon_{\cal R} V_H$, and $S_H=s_{\rm dS}V_H$, the first law of thermodynamics has the conventional form:

-Let us consider first $d=3$.
-The quantities which enter the modified first law in Eq.(\ref{FirstLaw1}) for $S_H=A/4$ are:
+Let us check this equation considering first the dimension $d=3$.
+The quantities which enter the first law in Eq.(\ref{FirstLaw1}) for $S_H=A/4$ are:

-Comparing Eq.(\ref{FirstLaw2}) with Eq.(\ref{dSH}) one obtains that the first law in Eq.(\ref{FirstLaw1}) is satisfied if $T$ is the local temperature, $T=H/\pi$.
+Inserting these terms to Eq.(\ref{FirstLaw1}), one obtains that the first law is satisfied if $T$ is the Sitter local temperature, $T=T_{\rm dS}=H/\pi$.
 This supports the Gibbons-Hawking entropy $S_{\rm GH}=A/4$ for $d=3$.
 The same result is valid in the $f({\cal R})$-theory.\cite{Volovik2024}